 - With the boat level on trailer, remove the hull or garboard drain plug and insert QuickDrain through the hull opening (outside of hull). - 2.
 Remove QuickDrain hose cap and let oil flow into used oil container.
 When all oil has drained, replace cap and return QuickDrain to storage position. - 3.
 Replace the hull or garboard drain plug. - For Engines with Cartridge Style Filter: Remove the oil filter cap from the canister assembly and wipe clean.
 Carefully remove and discard the O-ring from the cap and the oil filter cartridge. - 5.
 For Engines with Cartridge Style Filter: Insert a new 501022S oil filter cartridge into the canister assembly.
-Install and lubricate the new filter cap O-ring, replace the oil filter cap on the canister and hand-tighten. - 6.
-Add the new oil through the cap located on the engine valve cover.
-Fill only to the FULL mark of dipstick. - 7.
-After initial start up, always carefully inspect oil drain plug and oil filter gasket area for leaks. - 8.
-Stop the engine and re-check oil level.
-Add if necessary.
+Install and lubricate the new filter cap O-ring, replace the oil filter cap on the canister and tighten to the specification indicated on the cap.